negfly300/project-self/Concepts/Concepts.md

   - Meaning: Simply join or merge things together.
   - Analogy: You want to **make a cup of coffee**.
 You **combine coffee powder, sugar, milk, and water** — nothing is curated or reorganized, just mixed.
   - Key: Joining / merging only

+# Practice vs Training
+## Definition
+- Practice :The repeated performance of a skill or task to improve proficiency, accuracy, or speed.

+Focuses on refining and reinforcing what you already know.
+- Training :The repeated performance of a skill or task to improve proficiency, accuracy, or speed.

+Focuses on refining and reinforcing what you already know.

+## Explanation
+- Training = learn / acquire skill with guidence(structured)

+- Practice = repeat / refine skill (repetition)

+## Analogy
+- Training:Like following a recipe for the first time — learning how to make coffee properly under guidance before you can practice it on your own.
+- Like following a recipe for the first time — learning how to make coffee properly under guidance before you can practice it on your own.

+# Learning vs Understanding
+## Definition
+- Learning:Acquiring knowledge, information, or skills through study, experience, or instruction.

+Focuses on memorization, exposure, and familiarity with a topic or skill.

+- Understanding:Grasping the meaning, principles, or logic behind knowledge.

+Focuses on deep comprehension, reasoning, and insight.

+## Explanation
+- Learning = knowing the “what”

+- Understanding = knowing the “why/how”

+## Learning vs Understanding (Coffee Analogy)

+- **Learning**
+  - Meaning: Acquiring knowledge or skills.
+  - Analogy: You **memorize a coffee recipe** — you know the ingredients and the steps (2 spoons sugar, 1 spoon coffee powder, 200ml milk).
+  - Key: You **know the “what”**, but may not know why each ingredient matters.

+- **Understanding**
+  - Meaning: Grasping the meaning or principles behind knowledge.
+  - Analogy: You **know why the recipe works** — why too much sugar makes it too sweet, why water temperature affects flavor, and how to adjust it for better taste.
+  - Key: You **know the “why/how”** and can adapt it to new situations.

+✅ Memory Tip:
+- **Learning = memorizing the recipe**
+- **Understanding = knowing why the recipe works and how to adjust it**

+# Acquire
+## Definition
+- ONE:buy or obtain (an asset or object) for oneself.
+- TWO:earn or develop (a skill, habit, or quality).

+# Inspection vs (Evaluation=assessment)
+## Definition
+- Insepection:Carefully look at or examine something to check its condition, correctness, or quality.Focus:Observation and detection.Output is  Usually identifies issues or confirms state, but doesn’t always assign a score or judgment.

+- Evaluation: Make a judgment about quality, value, or performance based on inspection or assessment.

+Focus: Assessment, scoring, or rating.

+Output: Often a conclusion, grade, or recommendation.

+## Explanation
+-Inspect = examine / check / look carefully =observation+analysis

+-Evaluate = inspect + make a judgment

+## Inspect vs Evaluate (Coffee Analogy)

+- **Inspect**
+  - Meaning: Carefully check or examine something to see its condition or quality.
+  - Analogy: You **taste a cup of coffee to see if it’s too hot, too bitter, or too sweet** — you’re just checking its quality.
+  - Key: Observation, detection, noticing issues

+- **Evaluate**
+  - Meaning: Make a judgment or assessment about the quality, performance, or value.
+  - Analogy: After tasting, you **decide if the coffee is perfect, needs more sugar, or should be remade** — you are assigning a judgment.
+  - Key: Assessment, scoring, deciding what to do

+# Analysis
+## Definition
+-Analysis is the process of breaking something into parts to study it, understand it, or find patterns, causes, or relationships.

+# Audit
+## Definition
+- Inspect → Look at the thing carefully, notice details. ✅

+Verify → Check that it meets standards, rules, or requirements. ✅

+Document → Record your findings formally for accountability. ✅

+So an audit is not just checking (inspect), it is:

+Audit = Inspect + Verify + Document

+- Audit = Evaluation + Documentation

+Key Points:

+Evaluation = checking and judging if standards are met

+Documentation = creating a formal record of what you found

+Audit = a formal, recorded assessment of something

+# Verification vs Validation
+## Definition
+- Verfication:Checking whether a product, system, or component meets specified requirements or design specifications.

+Focus: “Are we building the thing right?” ✅

+Goal: Ensure that what you built matches the plan or specification.
+- Validation:Checking whether a product, system, or component fulfills its intended purpose or meets user needs.

+Focus: “Are we building the right thing?” ✅

+Goal: Ensure that the final product works for the end-user or purpose.

+# Analogy
+- Verification:You measure ingredients and check the recipe steps before brewing coffee to make sure you followed the recipe correctly.

+Focus is on following the instructions accurately, not taste.
+- You taste the coffee after making it to see if it actually tastes good and satisfies the drinker.

+Focus is on meeting the intended outcome, not just following instructions.